 - Avoid cold, drafty, spaces, as well as heat vents and fireplaces.

 - Use high-quality potting soil like Miracle-Gro® Performance Organics® All-Purpose Container Mix.

-- Plant Bonnie Plants vegetables and herbs according to the directions on the plant tags or found in the Homegrown with Bonnie Plants app.
+- Plant Bonnie Plants vegetables and herbs according to the directions on the plant tags.

 - Water regularly.